amolabs/ecosim/README.tex.md

 - market value: total value of all goods ready to be traded in the market (in USD)
 - coin exchange rate (in USD for one AMO)
-- interest rate of the chain
+- interest rate of the stake
 - interest rate of the outer world

 *NOTE: This is the only place where we use the unit USD.*